 Current methods and approaches used in the teaching of science in grades 5-12.
-An examination of ways to develop and present curriculum with emphasis on assessment, instructional strategies, scientific investigations, safety training, and current issues in science education.
+An examination of ways to develop and present curriculum with emphasis on assessment, instructional strategies, reading in the area of science content, appropriate use of technology for science instruction, scientific investigations, safety training, and current issues in science education.
 Prerequisites: EDU240; EDU241; admission to the education program; 2.50 GPA.

-EDU422 • Curriculum and Methods of 5-12 Health Education (fall) 3 credits Exploration of the science and art of teaching health.
+EDU422 • Curriculum and Methods of 5-12 Health Education (fall) 3 credits

+Exploration of the science and art of teaching health.
 Includes the skills of planning units, teaching lessons, writing measurable objectives, and evaluating lessons for students in grades 5-12 and the community.
 Major focus on learning and applying various teaching methods and strategies to the content areas within health education.
 Prerequisites: EDU240; EDU241; admission to the education program; HPE130; HPE340; 2.50 GPA.